-Civil government of England during this period. - Ecclefiastical government.
-Manners.
-Finances.
-Navy.
-Commerce.
-Manufactures. - Colonies. - Learning and arts.
+Civil government of England during this period.-Ecclefiaftical government.-Manners.-Finances.-Navy.-Commerce.-Manufactures.-Colonies.-Learning and arts.

-T may not be improper, at this period, to make a pause; and, departing a little from the historical style, take a survey of the state of the kingdom, with regard to government, manners, finances, arms, trade, learning.
+Civil government of England.
+It may not be improper, at this period, to make a pause; and, departing a little from the historical style, take a survey of the state of the kingdom, with regard to government, manners, finances, arms, trade, learning.
 Where a just notion is not formed of these particulars, history can be very little instructive, and often will not be intelligible.

-WE may fafely pronounce, that the English government, at the accession of the Civil govern-Scottish line, was much more arbitrary, than it is at present, the prerogative more unlimited, the liberties of the subject less accurately defined and secured.
-Without mentioning other particulars, the courts alone of high commission and starchamber were fufficient to lay the whole kingdom at the mercy of the prince.
+WE may fafely pronounce, that the English government, at the accession of the Scottish line, was much more arbitrary, than it is at present, the prerogative more unlimited, the liberties of the subject less accurately defined and secured.
+Without mentioning other particulars, the courts alone of high commission and starchamber were sufficient to lay the whole kingdom at the mercy of the prince.

-THE court of high commission had been erected by Elizabeth, in consequence of an act of parliament, passed at the beginning of her reign: By this act, it was thought proper, during the great revolution of religion, to arm the fovereign with full powers, in order to discourage and suppress opposition.
+THE court of high commission had been erected by Elizabeth, in confequence of an act of parliament, passed at the beginning of her reign: By this act, it was thought proper, during the great revolution of religion, to arm the fovereign with full powers, in order to discourage and suppress opposition.
 All appeals from the inferior ecclefiaftical courts were carried before the high commission; and, of confequence, the whole life and doctrine of the clergy lay directly under its inspection.
-Every breach of the act of uniformity, every refusal of the ceremonies, was cognizable in this court; and, during the reign of Elizabeth, had been punished by deprivation, by fines, confiscations, and imprisonment.
-James contented himself with the gentler penalty of deprivation; nor was that punishment inflict- Appendix. ed with rigour on every offender \.
-All the catholics too were liable to be punished by this court, if they exercised any act of their religion, or were any way active in fending abroad their children or other relations, to receive that education, which they could not procure them in their own country.
-Popish priests were thrown into prison, and might be delivered over to the law, which punished them with death; tho' that feverity had been sparingly exercised by Elizabeth, and never almost by James.
-In short, that liberty of conscience, which we so highly and fo justly value at prefent, was totally suppressed; and no exercise of any religion, but the established, was permitted throughout the kingdom.
-Any word or writing, which tended towards herefy or fchifm or fedition, was punishable by the high commissioners or any three of them: They alone were judges what expressions had that tendency: They proceeded not by information, but upon rumour, suspicion, or according to their own fancy: They administered an oath, by which the party cited before them, was bound to answer any question, which should be propounded to him: Whoever refused this oath, tho' under pretence that he might thereby be brought to accuse himself or his dearest friend, was punishable by imprisonment: And in short, an inquisitorial tribunal, with all its terrors and iniquities, was erected in the kingdom.
-Full difcretionary powers were beflowed with regard to the inquiry, trial, fentence, and penalty inflicted; excepting only that corporal punishments were restrained by that patent of the prince. which erected that court, not by the act of parliament, which empowered him.
-By reason of the uncertain limits, which separate ecclesiastical from civil causes, all accusations of adultery and incest were tried by the court of high commission; and every complaint of wives against their husbands was there examined and difcuffed +. - Under like pretences, every cause, which regarded conscience, that is, every cause, could have been brought under their jurisdiction.
+Every breach of the act of uniformity, every refufal of the ceremonies, was cognizable in this court; and, during the reign of Elizabeth, had been punished by deprivation, by fines, confifcations, and imprisonment.
+James contented himself with the gentler penalty of deprivation; nor was that punishment inslicted with rigor on every offender \.
+All the catholics too were liable to be punished by this court, if they exercised any act of their religion, or were any way active in fending abroad their children or other relations, to receive that educaon, which they could not procure them in their own country.
+Popish priests were thrown into prison, and might be delivered over to the law, which punished them them with death; tho' that feverity had been sparingly exercised by Elizabeth, and never almost by James.
+In short, that precious liberty of conscience, which we so highly value at present, was totally suppressed; and no exercise of any religion, but the established, was permitted thro'out the kingdom.
+Any word or writing, which tended towards herefy or schism or sedition, was punishable by the high commissioners or any three of them: They alone were judges what expreffions had that tendency: They proceeded not by information, but upon rumor, fuspicion, or according to their own fancy: They administred an oath, by which the party, cited before them, was bound to answer any question, which should be propounded to him: Whoever refused this oath, tho' under pretext that he might thereby be brought to accuse himself or his dearest friend, was punishable by imprisonment: And in short, an inquisitorial tribunal, with all its terrors and iniquities, was erected in the kingdom.
+Full diferetionary powers were beflowed with regard to the inquiry, trial, fentence, and penalty inflicted; excepting only that corporal punishments were restrained by that patent of the prince, which erected that court, not by the act of parliament, which empowered him.
+By reason of the uncertain limits, which separate ecclesiastical from civil causes, all accusations of adultery and incest were tried by the court of high commission; and every complaint of wives against their husbands was there examined and difcuffed \.
+Under like pretexts, every cause, which regarded conscience, that is, every cause, could have been brought under their jurisdiction.